fhwang/admin_assistant/website/api/idx.markdown

 Adds more links to the upper-right hand-corner.
 By default there are two links there: "Search", and "New \[model name\]".
 If you have any other specific links to add, you can add them with index.actions, and they will be added to the right of those default two links.

+#### cache\_total\_entries

+    index.cache_total_entries 12.hours

+This is an optimization for large tables.
+Some databases are slow when trying to simply get the number of records in the table; but this number is required for any paginated view.
+If your index views are slow because of this, you should consider setting `cache_total_entries` to some amount of time.
+This will cache the count SQL request, so that the count will be slightly off for some period of time, but that probably doesn't matter if you have, for example, 150,000 users.

 #### conditions

 Specifies additional SQL that can restrict the records shown in the index view.
 This can be a simple string: